JuliaKukulies/cream/project_report.md

 - tested all implemented functions
 - created example notebook
-- documentation with doc strings
+- documentation with doc strings of modules, classes and methods
+- created test package and uploaded on https://test.pypi.org/

 # Future extensions of the package could be: